 []

-[40] A1 pests are regulated as quarantine pests and are not present in the region
+[40] A1 pests are regulated as quarantine pests and are not present in the region.

-[41] A2 pests are regulated as quarantine pests and are present in the region, with limited distribution
+[41] A2 pests are regulated as quarantine pests and are present in the region, with limited distribution.

 [67] The use of names of reagents, chemicals or equipment in these diagnostic protocols implies no approval of them to the exclusion of others that may also be suitable.